CMDJojo/petra-vitepress/content/About PETRA/The team.md

 <img class="about-me" src="/team/Peter.webp">

-Peter is a District Nurse with a PhD, dividing his time between clinical work at a health care centre and time for research in various fields of medicine.
-Affiliated Office for Primary Care, Skåne University Hospital, and Center for Primary Health Care Research, Department of Clinical Sciences Malmö, Lund University, Malmö, Sweden.
+Peter is a District Nurse with a PhD, dividing his time between clinical work at a healthcare centre and time for research in several different primary care research projects.
+Affiliated with the Office for Primary Care, Skåne University Hospital, and Center for Primary Health Care Research, Department of Clinical Sciences Malmö, Lund University, Sweden.

 ### David Sundemo {#david}